They say picture your audience naked. For Clementine Churchill that meant all of Canada.

-Lillian Moller had a happy childhood, but she didn’t enjoy it as much as she could’ve.
+As a kid herself though, Lillie cowered at the world.
 School terrified her.
 Villains of favorite Grimm’s Fairy Tales plagued her dreams.
-“Even tag was an agony — for the torture of possibly being caught,” she revealed in As I Remember.
+“Even tag was an agony — for the torture of possibly being caught,” she revealed.

-One day she determined anxiety would no longer dictate her course.
+One day she determined anxiety would no longer dictate her course, and it didn’t.

 Minny – to be read upon completion of your evening toilette on your wedding night.